kubernetes/website/content/en/blog/_posts/2022-12-13-host-process-containers-ga/index.md

 HostProcess containers now enable you to do all of this and more with minimal effort.

-With HostProcess containers you can now package any payload into the container image, map volumes into container at runtime, and manage them like any other Kubernetes workload.
+With HostProcess containers you can now package any payload into the container image, map volumes into containers at runtime, and manage them like any other Kubernetes workload.
 You get all the benefits of containerized packaging and deployment methods combined with a reduction in both administrative and development cost.
 Gone are the days where cluster operators would need to manually log onto